ar-io/ar-io-node/docs/windows-setup.md

 # Windows Installation Instructions

 ## Overview
-This guide provides step-by-step instructions for setting up the ar.io node on a Windows computer.
+This guide provides step-by-step instructions for setting up the AR.IO node on a Windows computer.
 It covers installing necessary software, cloning the repository, creating an environment file, starting the Docker container, setting up networking, and installing and configuring NGINX Docker.
 No prior coding experience is required.

 ## Prerequisites
 Before starting the installation process, ensure you have the following:

-- A Windows computer
+- A Windows computer that meets the below system requirements.
-- Administrative privileges on the computer
+- Administrative privileges on the computer.

+## System Requirements

+Please note, The AR.IO Node software is still in development and testing, all system requirements are subject to change.

+### Minimum requirements

+The hardware specifications listed below represent the minimum system requirements at which the AR.IO Node has been tested.
+While your Node may still operate on systems with lesser specifications, please note that AR.IO cannot guarantee performance or functionality under those conditions.
+Use below-minimum hardware at your own risk.

+- 4 core CPU
+- 4 GB Ram
+- 500 GB storage (SSD recommended)
+- Stable 50 Mbps internet connection

+### Recommended

+- 12 core CPU
+- 32 GB Ram
+- 2 TB SSD storage
+- Stable 1 Gbps internet connection

 ## Install Required Packages

-1. Install GitHub CLI (gh):
-    - Download the latest release of gh CLI from [here](https://github.com/cli/cli/releases/tag/v2.31.0).
-    - Run the `gh-cli-latest.windows-amd64.msi` installer and follow the prompts.

-2. Install Docker:
+1. Install Docker:
     - Download Docker Desktop for Windows from [here](https://www.docker.com/products/docker-desktop/).
     - Run the installer and follow the prompts.
     - During installation, make sure to select the option to use WSL (Windows Subsystem for Linux) rather than Hyper-V.